 Lodriguez Murray joined UNCF in 2017 as vice president of public policy and government affairs.
+He was made Senior Vice President in 2019.
 In this role, he develops and drives strategies to influence and mobilize action in the U.S. Congress and executive branch on the public policy priorities of UNCF, its 37 member HBCUs and the 50,000 students they serve.
-Murray is also a member of the advisory board of the HBCU Capital Finance Program and the Department of Education’s negotiated rulemaking on borrower defense.
-He was made Senior Vice President in 2019.
+Murray is also a member of the advisory board of the HBCU Capital Finance Program, has served on the Department of Education’s negotiated rulemaking on borrower defense, and leads UNCF’s social and criminal justice portfolios.

-Under Murray’s leadership, the firm’s landmark achievements include the elevation of the National Center for Minority Health and Health Disparities to the level of an Institute at the National Institutes of Health, safeguards in federal legislation protecting programs for historically black health schools and funding on an annual basis for programs to assist with the education of minority health professions students.
+Under Murray’s leadership, the firm’s landmark achievements include the elevation of the National Center for Minority Health and Health Disparities, to the level of an Institute at the National Institutes of Health and safeguards in federal legislation protecting programs for HBCUs and funding on an annual basis for programs to assist with the education of minority health professions students.

-A native of Augusta, GA, Murray received a UNCF scholarship while attending Morehouse College, where he graduated with a bachelor of arts degree in political science.
-Recognitions for Murray include the Congressional Black Caucus “40 Under 40” award in healthcare and a special award of recognition from Xavier University’s Health Disparities Conference.
-In 2021, Lodriguez received a Doctor of Humane Letters, honoris causa, from UNCF-member Talladega College.
+A native of Augusta, GA, Murray is a first-generation high school and college graduate, having received a UNCF scholarship while attending Morehouse College.
+Recognitions for Murray include the original Congressional Black Caucus “40 Under 40” award in healthcare, a special award of recognition from Xavier University’s Health Disparities Conference, and named as one of Washingtonian Magazine’s “Most Influential People” (Education) of 2021.
+In 2021, Lodriguez received a Doctor of Humane Letters, honoris causa, from UNCF-member institution Talladega College.